Black Gods of the Metropolis (2)

 - seeking healing for physical or mental illness

 - “race consciousness” or Black nationalism, about which we’ll be talking a lot in the next few weeks

 But what’s most interesting to me about this chapter is the painstaking way Fauset records his ethnographic findings.
 Rather than just make universalizing statements, he humanizes his interlocutors and helps us understand how folks might be drawn to even the same NRM for very different reasons.

-The emphasis on seeking healing here is really pronounced.
+The emphasis on seeking healing here is really pronounced, as it was in our readings about Mother Catherine Seals.
 Keep in mind that this book was first published less than 20 years after the discovery of penicillin, so American medical science is still very much in its infancy and we can assume white supremacy and poverty would exclude many if not most Black Americans from accessing antibiotics.
 NRMs offering alternate modes of healing or lifestyles intended to promote health and longevity are quite common throughout US history, from the Seventh Day Adventists, Church of Christ Scientist, and LDS, up through Scientology today.

 Fauset also both notes that we don’t ask questions about why people join or remain in “more orthodox churches” and suggests that the NRMs in question are often responding to more mundane problems in more immediate ways (1970, 78).
 NRMs also facilitate experimental and unconventional modes of religious practice as well as making space to recreate more familiar religious environments (Fauset 1970, 79).
 I was really struck by this passage: